vekalmao/lyla-script/README.md

-# ddos-guardian
+# LylaNodes DDos Script
-- To Config Everything Please Head over To .env

-- To View Our Docs To Explain Stuff Please Head Over to https://ddosguardian.xyz for more information regarding This company
+- See our docs at ddos.lylascript.xyz

-## Requirements
+## Perms
 * Node JS

 * Nginx

-* 1GB Ram

-* 3GB Storage

-* Root Permission

-## How To Install
+## How To download
-* download setup_ddosguardian_service.sh and drag into the root Directory Then
+* Download ddos_lylanodes.sh or copy and paste it into the vps.

-* run: chmod +x setup_ddosguardian_service.sh
+* run: chmod +x ddos_lylanodes.sh

-* then Run: ./setup_ddosguardian_service.sh
+* then Run: ./ddos_lylanodes.sh

-* then You may go to /etc/ddosguardian and edit the .env to your liking

-* if you got any issues please Make a issues Ticket or Join https://discord.gg/relationalhosting

-### Features
-- WAF

-- Firewall

-- Performence

-- ddos protection
+* then use systemctl status lylanodes